timescale/docs/cloud/migrate-mst-cloud/index.md

 Which method you choose depends on your database size, network upload and download speeds, and tolerance for failure recovery.

-If your database is smaller than FIXME&nbsp;GB, choose to migrate your entire database at once.
+If your database is smaller than 100&nbsp;GB, choose to migrate your entire database at once.
 You can also migrate larger databases using this method, but the copying process must keep running, potentially over days or weeks.
 If the copy is interrupted, the process needs to be restarted.
 If you think an